RainbowResort/coppermine/plugins/newsletter/readme.txt

 [S] = Security fix (issues that are related to security)
 *********************************************

+2009-06-30 [A] Added more icons {GauGau}
+2009-06-30 [B] Added subscribe feature for registered users that wasn't working yet {GauGau}
+2009-06-30 [B] Hide menu link if visitor isn't allowed to subscribe in the first place {GauGau}
 2009-06-29 [M] Added SVN header data {GauGau}
 2009-06-29 [A] Added plugin to SVN repository {GauGau}
 2009-06-29 [A] Added admin menu items {GauGau}